VenalityXT/Threat-Detection-Incident-Response-Lab/README.md

 ---

-## 📘 Overview
+## Overview

 This project simulates real-world cyber threats in a controlled lab environment and demonstrates how to detect, investigate, and respond to them using **Splunk (SIEM)** and **SOAR (Security Orchestration, Automation, and Response)** tools.
 The lab incorporates endpoint logging, scripted automation, threat intelligence enrichment, and compliance alignment with security frameworks.

-Each phase—from attack simulation to automated remediation—is supported by modular scripts and visualizations.
+Each phase, from attack simulation to automated remediation, is supported by modular scripts and visualizations.
 A series of detailed sub-READMEs accompany this repository to explain the configurations, detection logic, and scripting methodologies used throughout the project.

 ---

-## 🎯 Objectives
+## Objectives

 - Deploy a realistic detection and response environment.
 - Simulate cyber attacks against Windows/Linux hosts.